vmware-tanzu/velero/design/2082-bsl-delete-associated-resources_design.md

 Issue #2082 requested that with the command `velero backup-location delete <bsl name>` (implemented in Velero 1.6 with #3073), the following will be deleted:

-- associated backups
+- associated Velero backups (to be clear, these are custom Kubernetes resources called "backups" that are stored in the API server)
-- associated Restic repositories
+- associated Restic repositories (custom Kubernetes resources called "resticrepositories")

 This design doc explains how the request will be implemented.

 ## Background

-When a BSL resource is deleted from its Velero namespace, the associated backups and Restic repositories can no longer be used.
+When a BSL resource is deleted from its Velero namespace, the associated custom Kubernetes resources, backups and Restic repositories, can no longer be used.
 It makes sense to clean those resources up when a BSL is deleted.

 ## Goals